practicingruby/practicing-ruby-paid/posts/v5/010-prototypes.md

 I hope you've found this trip through prototype-land illuminating and thought-provoking.
-I'm still a relative newb to this way of thinking, so if you have anything to add—other benefits of using prototypes; subtle gotchas; experiences from prototype-based languages, or alternative implementations of any of the code above, please don't hesitate to pipe up in the comments.
+I'm still a relative newb to this way of thinking, so if you have anything to add‚Äîother benefits of using prototypes; subtle gotchas; experiences from prototype-based languages, or alternative implementations of any of the code above, please don't hesitate to pipe up in the comments.
 Also, if you want clarifications about any of the